Not just magical, mushrooms stuffed with cheese, bacon, and mashed potatoes are the perfect crowd-pleasing appetizer for your dinner parties.

 Since then, the ancient Greeks, Romans and Chinese cultivated mushrooms for edible reasons.

 Cut to modern times and over 60 countries produce edible mushrooms.
-Some of them include the baby bella mushrooms that are a part of the agaricus bisporus family that portabella mushrooms (link to portabella here) are also part of.
+Some of them include the baby bella mushrooms which are a part of the agaricus bisporus family that portabella mushrooms (link to portabella here) are also part of.

 Other popularly grown varieties of mushrooms include the shiitake, straw mushrooms, wood ear mushrooms, snow fungus mushrooms, monkey head mushrooms, poplar mushrooms, and more.